HiassofT/highspeed-sio/README.txt

 patchrom -k -p xl.rom xlhi2.rom

-Now you can use your EPROM burner to create a ROM replacement for your Atari.
+Now you can use your EPROM programmer to create a ROM replacement for your Atari.